atcarter1999/DM-Capstone/README.md

 # DM-Capstone
  DM Capstone Project, Matter (EE 4859/ART 4059)

-For our Digital Media Capstone Project, our group decided to create a 2D Unity Metroidvania called Matter.
-This project was a semester long undertaking that our group worked on, creating everything in the game from scratch, including all art assets, scripts, level designs, UI, animation, etc.
+The final project created by our group is a 2D action platformer most closely fitting the description of a metroidvania.
+The game was created in the Unity game engine, with the use of other programs including Aseprite, Autodesk Sketchbook, EarSketch, Adobe Illustrator, and Procreate.
+The main aspects of the game can be broken into five main components: Art, Animation, Audio, Gameplay, and Level Design.

 The game files are included in the DM Capstone folder (DM-Capstone/DM Capstone) and a final Build is located in the Matter Build folder (DM-Capstone/Matter Build)